A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical Examples

 In the numerical implementation, we integrate the ODE systems \eref{2.5} and either \eref{2.8} or \eref{2.42b} using the three-stage third-order strong stability preserving (SSP) Runge-Kutta method (see, e.g., \cite{GKS,GST}) with an adaptive time step computed at every time level using the CFL number $0.4$, namely, by taking

 where $a_{\max}$ is an upper-bound of the spectral radius of $J(\bm V_j)$, $J(\bm V_\jph)$, and $J(\bm V_{j+1})$.

 \begin{rmk} In this section, all numerical examples presented here exclusively involve continuous bottom topography.
 This is due to the fact that when the bottom topography is discontinuous, the presence of nonconservative product term $-ghZ_x$ makes it impossible to understand weak solutions in the sense of distributions (instead weak solutions can be understood as the Borel measures; see \cite{DLM,LPG2002,LPG2004}).
 In order to address this issue, one needs to design special technique to accurately treat the nonconservative product term.
-For example, the path-conservative technique used in the finite-volume framework; see, e.g., \cite{BDGI,CMP2017,CP2020,CKM,KLX,CKLX}.
-It is noticed that the implementation of such techniques for the proposed schemes in \S\ref{sec2} remains unclear and it also goes beyond the scope of the current study.
-Nevertheless, in Appendix \ref{appe}, we provide some numerical tests involving discontinuous bottom topographies.
+This remains unclear for the proposed schemes in \cref{sec2} and also goes beyond the scope of the current study.
+Nevertheless, in \cref{appe}, we provide some numerical tests involving discontinuous bottom topographies.
 The results obtained from these tests demonstrate that, even without employing special treatment techniques, our proposed method performs comparably well to a path-conservative finite-volume scheme. \end{rmk}